pli01/k8s-helmfiles/README.md

 Each helmfile in releases, define helm repository and releases dependencies (helm charts), and values and secrets (for helm charts)

-- `releases/01-core/`: contains minimal workload needed on default kubernetes target (ingress-nginx, observability stack)
+- `releases/01-core/`: contains minimal workload needed on kubernetes target (ingress-nginx, observability stack)
-- `releases/10-sample-whoami/`: contains sample app workload , whoami
+- `releases/10-sample-whoami/`: contains sample app workload, whoami

 ## Run it